WINTER NIGHTS QUICK FACTS

 7:00 PM: Activities—homework, reading to little ones, board games (chess, monopoly, etc.), art projects, etc.

 9:30 PM: Lights Out.
 The overnight Site Supervisor is awake through the night; two volunteers (one man and one woman) from the congregation spend the night.
 The volunteers are permitted to sleep and are on call.

-Breakfast is served at 5:15 AM.
-6:30 AM: clients leave the shelter site.
+5:15 AM.
+6:30 AM: Breakfast is served and clients leave the shelter site at 7 AM.
 Transportation is provided as needed to public transportation, schools, etc.

 9:00AM to 4:00 PM Monday through Friday, the Program provides a daytime site in Pittsburg with job and housing search support.
 Congregations generally provide weekend daytime programs.

 On “Moving Day” (Monday) Midmorning: Volunteers re-load equipment and supplies into the truck to deliver them to the next shelter location.
 Volunteers from the past location launder the bed linens and deliver them to the new location mid-afternoon.

 WHO IS ELIGIBLE—BASIC CRITERIA:

 - Willing to commit in writing to comply with the Client Participation Guidelines